 The Salton Sea is one of those really unique parts of California history that has changed a lot in the last century.
-Originally a destination location for Hollywood’s elite to play at, now this park is a much more desolate and somewhat smelly place that gets a lot fewer visitors.
+Formerly a destination location for Hollywood’s elite to play at, now this park is a much more desolate and somewhat smelly place that gets a lot fewer visitors.
 In that, however, there is a charm that makes it worth the visit, even if just for the unique art communities that thrive in this brutal desert.
 If you go, here are all of the things you can visit in the Salton Sea from north to south and let me know what I left off in the comments.

 - Make sure to check the hours online for anything you want to go to as there are a lot of places with weird hours.